Igor S. Pessi, PhD

 Polar Microbial Ecologist

 I am a microbiologist specialized in the study of polar microbial communities.
-My research focuses mostly on the use of molecular ecology methods such as metagenomics and metatranscriptomics to explore the diversity and functional capabilities of microbial communities across the polar regions.
-I have a MSc degree in Cellular and Molecular Biology from the Federal University of Rio Grande do Sul (UFRGS, Brazil), and a PhD in Sciences from the University of Liège (Belgium).
-I am currently a Researcher at the Finnish Environment Institute (Syke) (Finland).
+My research focuses on the use of molecular ecology methods such as metagenomics and metatranscriptomics to explore the diversity and functional capabilities of microbial communities across the polar regions.
+I have a MSc degree in Cellular and Molecular Biology from the Federal University of Rio Grande do Sul in Brazil, and a PhD in Sciences from the University of Liège in Belgium.
+I am currently a Researcher at the Finnish Environment Institute (Syke).

 Latest posts